jtbgroup/kodi-search-card/README.md

 ## Features

 The card will let you search items in kodi.
+You can display the recently added items.
-You can pdirectly play items in your kodi instance.
+You can directly play items in your kodi instance.

+The search function will look for songs (title), albums (title), artists (name), movies (title), tvshows (title), PVR Channels (label) [only if a PVR client addon is present].

 ## Installation